 There are some things you can do in the short term, but other fixes will take more time before you see their effects.

 There are some actions that you can take to help move your loan forward.
-Some short term strategies include:
+Some short-term strategies include:

 If you’re able to make a larger down payment (15% – 20%) on a home purchase, you already have that much in equity.
-Not only that, you will lower your monthly payments, and increase your DTI.
+Not only that, but you will also lower your monthly payments, and increase your DTI.
 This will also look more appealing to lenders as it gives them more security in case of default.

 If you’re able to, you could offer a high-value item like a vacation home, investments, or a business as collateral to help secure the loan you need.
-Consider this carefully, though, since this collateral becomes the lenders should you default on the loan.
+Consider this carefully, though, since this collateral becomes the lender should you default on the loan.

-Get a Co-Signer
+3. Get a co-signer

 If your credit is less than stellar or you can’t show enough income to get to the right DTI, you can get someone else to co-sign on the equity loan with you.
 This will enable their income and credit to be used in the calculations and may boost you to where you need to be for approval.

-If you aren’t on a tight timeline for a home equity loan, there are some long term strategies that you could try.
+If you aren’t on a tight timeline for a home equity loan, there are some long-term strategies that you could try.
 These include:

-Boost your Credit
+1. Boost your credit